apicart/brackets/readme.md

 ```

 ## Templates
-The template that should be rendered can be set in multiple ways.
-In the example above, the template was loaded from target element.
+The template you want to render can be provided in a multiple ways.
+In the example above, the template was loaded from the target element `#app`.
-However, it is possible to set the template parameter that will be a text you want to render or an id selector of the element from where you want to load the template.

-In this example, the template is loaded from the template parameter.
+Another way to provide the template is setting it directly as a text in the template parameter.

 ```html
 <div id="app"></div>
 <script>